creativescala/creative-scala/src/pages/setup/background.md

 Now that we've got some background, let's move on to installing the software we need to write Scala code.

+@:footnote(complications)
-[^complications]: This is not itself the entire truth!
+This is not itself the entire truth!
 We usually run Scala code on the JVM, but we can actually compile Scala to three different formats.
 The first and most common is JVM bytecode.
 We can also compiled to Javascript, another programming language, which allows us to run Scala code in a web browser.
 Finally, Scala Native will compile Scala to something a computer *can* run directly without requiring the JVM.
+@:@